attilammagyar/js80p/README.md

 settings at that moment, and run the envelope generator with those values.
 Changing the envelope settings after this moment has no effect at all on already engaged voices while they are playing.
-This behaviour can be adjusted by selecting a different update strategy using the box next to the transition shapes.
+This behaviour can be adjusted by selecting a different update strategy by clicking on the box next to the transition shapes, or using the mouse wheel while holding the cursor over it.
 The available options are:

  * **STA**: static envelope: the default behaviour where the envelope settings are never updated by voices while they are playing a note.